Astrobe

 Known Limitations

-2. I also keep the Astrobe libraries in a (local) git repository, so any changes are easily “browsable” after upgrading to a new Astrobe release. ↩︎
+2. I also keep the Astrobe libraries in a (local) git repository, so any changes are easily “browsable” after upgrading to a new Astrobe release.
+And former versions can be recalled if needed, eg. to build older program versions. ↩︎